Cat Body Language: Talk To The Paw

 Playtime Tip: If your cat has gotten out of the play habit, follow these tips to stimulate her interest:

-- Cats are more inclined to be interested in side to side motion, than up and down.
+- Cats are interested in motion.
 Dragging something as simple as a leather belt across the floor can stimulate your cat's play response.

 - Allow your cat to "catch and kill" a few times in each play session.
 Chasing and pouncing is fun, but may be frustrating if the kill is never experienced.